Zemmouri

 Zemmouri is a town and commune in the Bordj Menaïel District of Boumerdès Province, Algeria.
 As of 2008, the population of the municipality is 26,408.

 Villages

 The villages of the commune of Zemmouri are:

 History

 The coastal site of Zemmouri El-Bahri was a Phoenician and later Roman settlement named Rusubbicari.
-In the medieval period, it became a small port named Marsā al-Dajāj (literally "chicken port").
+In the medieval period, it became a small port named Marsa al-Dajaj (literally "chicken port").
 Archeological research there has uncovered medieval structures and pottery, as well as Roman coins.

 By the 19th century the main village, slightly further inland, was known as Zemmouri (usually spelled Zamouri or Zemouri at the time).
 In 1872 the French government established a colonial settlement there using land confiscated from the Isser el-Ouidan tribe and from private individuals in the wake of the Mokrani Revolt; in 1886 it was renamed Courbet, after Admiral Amédée Courbet.
 Following Algeria's independence in 1962, the name Zemmouri was restored.